-As at October 31, 2017, the Company had a working capital surplus of \$2,089,422 (July 31, 2017: surplus of \$3,298,929) and an accumulated deficit of \$57,755,602 (July 31, 2017: deficit of \$56,477,785).
+As at April 30, 2018, the Company had a working capital surplus of \$2,624,339 (July 31, 2017: \$3,298,929) and an accumulated deficit of \$59,898,819 (July 31, 2017: \$56,477,785).

 In assessing whether the going concern assumption is appropriate, management considers all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
 The Company's ability to continue operations and fund its mining interest expenditures is dependent on management's ability to secure additional financing.
 Management is actively pursuing such additional sources of financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.
 The Company is currently in the exploration stage and has not commenced commercial operations.
 These conditions cash significant doubt about the Company's ability to continue as a going concern.